Naheed Nenshi: Social issues

 During his tenure, the term alderman was changed to the gender-neutral councillor.

 Soon after winning the 2013 mayoral elections, for the two-week duration of the 2014 Winter Olympics, Nenshi decided that city hall would fly the rainbow pride flag to protest the anti-LGBT stance of the Russian government.

 In accordance with prime minister Justin Trudeau's 2015 campaign promise for reconciliation with the Indigenous people of Canada.
 The federal, provincial, and municipal governing bodies of Canada began the dialogue intended to redress the historical deficits and misgivings caused by centuries of abusive political inequalities.
 Calgary's city council commissioned its citizen-based aboriginal advisory board, the 'Calgary Aboriginal Urban Affairs Committee', to research social conditions and advise on an action plan to implement.
 The report entitled the 'White Goose Flying' report enacts on the Truth and Reconciliation Commission's (TRC) agreement to begin dialogue to redress the abuses of former residential school students; as well as acknowledge the inter-generational traumas of the human rights abuses suffered by aboriginals.

 In 2017, the Langevin Bridge spanning the Bow River was voted to be renamed the Reconciliation Bridge to downtown Calgary after the public expressed misgivings about naming the structure after Sir Hector-Louis Langevin.
 He was a principal architect of the Residential School system.

 In accordance with the federal and provincial gestures of reconciliation with First Nations communities, Nenshi presided with Native leaders in a drumming ceremony honouring the permanent raising of the flag of Treaty 7 along the provincial, national, and municipal flags outside city hall.

 Leader of the Alberta NDP (2024–present)

+2024 leadership campaign

 After over a month of speculation, Nenshi announced his candidacy for the leadership of the Alberta NDP on March 11, 2024.
 Nenshi, who was not a member of the party, needed a special dispensation in order to stand for the leadership.
+He said being an NDP supporter on the prairies meant being more "pragmatic" and making sure that Albertans could see themselves within the party.

 During the race, Nenshi campaigned on allowing provincial members to opt out of joining the federal NDP.
-Nearly a year later, the party members voted in favor.
+Nearly a year later, the party members voted in favour.

 He won the party leadership race on the first ballot with 62,746 votes (86%) on June 22, 2024, replacing former Premier Rachel Notley and becoming the party's ninth leader.